mavlink/qgc-user-guide/en/PlanView/PlanView.md

 If your Vehicle supports a [GeoFence](PlanGeoFence.md) or [Rally Points](PlanRallyPoints.md) you can also set those up from the *Plan View*.

-The image above shows a simple mission which starts with a takeoff, flies through two waypoints and then lands.
+The image above shows a simple mission which starts with a takeoff at the home position (H), flies through three waypoints and then lands on the last waypoint (i.e. waypoint 3).

 The steps to creating a missions are: